Week | Date | Weekly Module |

 1. Understand the fundamental questions & prominent methodologies in the study of cognition [Department Goals #1 and #4]

-2. Connect theoretical ideas about cognition to real-world applications and their implications [Department Goal #2]
+2. Connect theoretical ideas about cognition to specific evidence across different sub-domains and real-world applications [Department Goal #2]

 3. Reflect on the sociocultural issues surrounding the study of cognition [Department Goal #3]